ZainRizvi/ZainRizvi.github.io/_drafts/how-to-get-a-custom-domain-email-address-for-free.md

 Then wait for MailGun to confirm that everything is setup correctly (it tends to take less than a hour, but could be longer)

-# Step 4 - Setup mail forwarding within MailGun
+# Step 4 - Setup mail forwarding within Mailgun

 Within MailGun go to the [Receiving section](https://app.mailgun.com/app/receiving/routes) and click "Create Route".